There are two kinds of writers: those who like em dashes and impostors.

 And yet, for some reason, there's no em dash key on a keyboard.
 We live in a world where the underscore is represented, but the em dash is not.
 It's upsetting, to be honest.

-Everyone has an opinion about how to use em dashes—and their shorter cousins, en dashes—but let's ignore all that and just talk about how to type them.
+Everyone has an opinion about how to use em dashes—and their shorter cousins, en dashes—but let's ignore all that for now and just talk about how to type them.

 If you're a Mac user, congratulations: you basically only need to read the next sentence.
 On a Mac, the keyboard shortcut